 The NPCs that sell illegal trade items only appear at night in main towns.
-They can usually be found behind buildings and they are identifiable by their small light source.
-They are labeled as “<Black rat top> Mysterious Man” (May vary with different English patches or updates).
+They can usually be found behind buildings and in more obscure places.
+They are labeled as “<Black Rat League> Mysterious Man”.

 After buying the items, you are labeled with a bright red icon above your head indicating that you are carrying illegitimate goods and you can be tagged in PvP.
 Note: if you put it on a horse or a coach, they will be labeled instead of you.

-To sell the items, bring it to any Trade Administer other than the one in the city that it was bought in.
+To sell the items, bring the item to any Trade Administer other than the one in the city that it was bought in.
 Like regular trading, the farther you go, the higher it will sell for.
 However, due to potential player killers it may be better to travel a shorter or more obsolete route.
 Once sold to the Trade Administer, you lose 5000 karma per item sold.
-The loss in karma will not be a hindrance due to the low volume of trading goods sold.

-THIS IS IMPORTANT!
-Once you’ve arrived to the indicated town, talk to the Imperial Deliverer and NOT the Trade Administer.
-Sell all the imperial goods to the Imperial Deliverer for 250% profit.
-If you have any non imperial items remaining, feel free to sell them to the Trade Administer.
+Once you’ve arrived to the indicated town, talk to the Imperial Delivery NPC and NOT the Trade Administer.
+Sell all the imperial goods to the Imperial Delivery NPC for 250% profit.
+If you have any left over then you can sell these to the regular Trade Manager NPC.